-Te Mana o te Wai introduces a hierarchy of obligations, or priorities, that were designed by the Freshwater Iwi Chairs in 2018.
-The focus is on putting water at the centre of all decisions.
-The priorities are:
+Te Mana o te Wai introduces a hierarchy of obligations which focuses on putting water at the centre of all decisions.
+The hierarchy sets out three priorities:

 - 1st priority: put the health and wellbeing of water first. - 2nd priority: health needs of people (such as drinking water). - 3rd priority: ability of people and communities to provide for their social, economic and cultural wellbeing.